 On the subject of Klemenson’s correlation between the learned helplessness of Psychiatry’s “brain illness” and the 12 Step’s surrendering of power, the correlation is there if that is the perspective taken.
 However, taking this view may be too easily taking away the power of the individual to make their own decisions.
 Counselors are guided by five moral principles: autonomy, justice, beneficence, nonmaleficence, and fidelity, of which each are held to be an absolute truth in and of itself.
 Central to this particular article is the question of autonomy, which is the principle that addresses the concept of independence.
 The

 Individuals have the ability to make decisions for themselves.
-These decisions could be to continue on with learned patterns, or to break the cycle.
+These decisions could be to continue on with learned patterns or to break the cycle.
 The decisions may involve seeking professional assistance for mental issues, seeking support in the form of a 12 Step support group, or even using drugs.
-As such, the perhaps it’s worth considering that the issue of addition may not be so simply explained by a handful of statistics that show a positive correlation.
+As such, perhaps it’s worth considering that the issue of addiction may not be so simply explained by a handful of statistics that show a positive correlation.